Yemen: Geography

-A number of Red Sea islands, including the Hanish Islands, Kamaran, and Perim, as well as Socotra in the Arabian Sea, belong to Yemen; the largest of these is Socotra.
-Many of the islands are volcanic; for example Jabal al-Tair had a volcanic eruption in 2007, and before that in 1883.
-Although mainland Yemen is in the southern Arabian Peninsula and thus part of Asia, and its Hanish Islands and Perim in the Red Sea are associated with Asia, the archipelago of Socotra, which lies east of the horn of Somalia and is much closer to Africa than to Asia, is geographically and biogeographically associated with Africa.
-Socotra faces the Guardafui Channel and the Somali Sea.
+Several Red Sea islands, including the Hanish Islands, Kamaran, and Perim, as well as Socotra in the Arabian Sea, belong to Yemen; the largest of these is Socotra.
+Many of the islands are volcanic; Jabal al-Tair Island had volcanic eruptions in 1883 and 2007.
+Although mainland Yemen is in the southern Arabian Peninsula and thus part of Asia, and its Hanish Islands and Perim in the Red Sea are associated with Asia, the archipelago of Socotra, which lies east of the Horn of Africa and is much closer to Africa than to Asia, is geographically and bio-geographically associated with Africa.

 Regions and climate

 Yemen can be divided geographically into four main regions: the coastal plains in the west, the western highlands, the eastern highlands, and the Rub' al Khali in the east.
-The Tihāmah ("hot lands" or "hot earth") form a very arid and flat coastal plain along Yemen's entire Red Sea coastline.
-Despite the aridity, the presence of many lagoons makes this region very marshy and a suitable breeding ground for malaria mosquitos.
+The Tihamah ("hot lands" or "hot earth") form a very arid and flat coastal plain along Yemen's entire Red Sea coastline.
+Despite the aridity, the presence of many lagoons makes this region very marshy and a suitable breeding ground for malaria-borne mosquitos.
 Extensive crescent-shaped sand dunes are present.
 The evaporation in the Tihamah is so great that streams from the highlands never reach the sea, but they do contribute to extensive groundwater reserves.
 Today, these are heavily exploited for agricultural use.

 Near the village of Madar about 50 km north of Sana'a, dinosaur footprints were found, indicating that the area was once a muddy flat.
 The Tihamah ends abruptly at the escarpment of the western highlands.
 This area, now heavily terraced to meet the demand for food, receives the highest rainfall in Arabia, rapidly increasing from 100 mm per year to about 760 mm in Taiz and over 1000 mm in Ibb.
 Temperatures are warm in the day but fall dramatically at night.
-Perennial streams occur in the highlands, but these never reach the sea because of high evaporation in the Tihamah.